 6.2.
 Requirements for the Election of Leader and Council Members

 The executive council will set the date for any election of leader or council member and will set dates for the opening and closing of nominations.

-Any leadership contest will be announced to Elections Manitoba at least three months before the date of the election and subsequently announced to the members.
+Any leadership contest will be announced to Elections Manitoba 30 days before the date of the election and subsequently announced to the members.

 Leadership contestants must declare to a GPM officer their intentions and, by the close of nominations, complete an application.
 This application is to comprise: a completed applications form; the names and phone numbers of five nominators (who must be in good standing as members of the GPM); a 250-word bio; and, a high-quality digital photo of the contestant.

 The Party (executive council or designate) will evaluate the registration package and will notify prospective candidates, at their primary e-mail address provided, whether or not the Party accepts their nomination as a candidate.